Cbflessner/portfolio/README.md

 by typing localhost:8000 into your preferred web browser.
 You'll need to register an account and sign in to get to the main page.

-## Debugging
+## Bind Mounts
-To run the appliction in debug mode first locate the FLASK_DEBUG environment variable in the docker-compose.yml file.
-It is found in the environment section of the client service.
-Change this from 0 to 1.

-Further convience can be gained by enabling the bind mounts on the 4 python containers (these are the producer, consumer, client, and tests containers).
+For your convience while editing you can enable the bind mounts on the 4 python containers (these are the producer, consumer, client, and tests containers).
 By default the mounts are commented out as they cause the circleCI pipeline to fail, however if you uncomment the lines starting with the line that begins "volumes" and ending with the line that begins "target" you will be able to make changes to the code on your local machine and have those immediately reflected in the corresponding code on the container.
-If you have also enabled debug mode this code will be immediately reloaded into the app.
-If you havenot enabled Flask Debug you will need to stop and rebuild the containers.

 ## Useful Docker Commands
 ### docker-compose